Globe Valve. The term globe valve applies to a valve whose body is shaped like a globe or has characteristics like those of a globe.

 The valve seat parallel to the flowline is an important characteristic of the globe valve.

-This feature makes the globe valve effective during product throttling as well as giving minimal disk and seat erosion.
+This feature makes the valve effective during product throttling as well as giving minimal disk and seat erosion.

 In most installations the fluid is routed into the valve body from under the valve seat and disc.